RabeaRadman/ML-project-York-Univerity/README.md

 # ML-project-York-Univerity
 Credit card customer analysis,

-Churn Prediction using unsupervised Machine learning.
+Churn Prediction using Machine learning.

 This project is done in a series of phases, the first of which involves an exploratory data analysis, where the objective is to know the nature of the variables and to examine attributes that indicate a strong relationship with leaving credit card services.